DanielSon105/docker-ruby-on-rails/README.md

   - [Docker Toolbox](https://www.docker.com/products/docker-toolbox)

-    - Some useful `docker-machine` commands to get started (assuming you are using `default` machine, otherwise add machine name at the end):
+    - Some useful `docker-machine` commands to get started (assuming you are using `default` machine, otherwise add machine name at the end of each `docker-machine` command):

       ```sh
       # list machines: